 Previous GeneCards Identifiers for RYR3 Gene

 The protein encoded by this gene is a ryanodine receptor, which functions to release calcium from intracellular storage for use in many cellular processes.
 For example, the encoded protein is involved in skeletal muscle contraction by releasing calcium from the sarcoplasmic reticulum followed by depolarization of T-tubules.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Sep 2011]

 GeneCards Summary for RYR3 Gene

 RYR3 (Ryanodine Receptor 3) is a Protein Coding gene.
-Diseases associated with RYR3 include central core myopathy and central core disease.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Cardiac conduction.
+Diseases associated with RYR3 include Central Core Myopathy and Central Core Disease.
+Among its related pathways are Myometrial Relaxation and Contraction Pathways and Ion channel transport.
 GO annotations related to this gene include calcium ion binding and calmodulin binding.
 An important paralog of this gene is RYR1.

 UniProtKB/Swiss-Prot for RYR3 Gene